Skip to content

 Welfare Problems, Issues, and Reform

 The welfare system is one of the most controversial functions of the federal government.
 This has been true since its inception.
-Proponents of the system believe the programs are indispensable in the war on poverty.
+Proponents of the system believe that programs are indispensable in the war on poverty.
 They would like to see the system strengthened and expanded.
 Opponents argue that the system is ineffective.
 They point out that the cost of the system has grown dramatically over the last 70 years, but the poverty level has remained constant.
 Everyone agrees that the system could be improved.
 But, there is little consensus as to how.

 The welfare issues page shows the challenges and problems with the welfare system.
 These include the marriage penalty, why the system misses those in extreme poverty, and why the system doesn’t encourage work.
 Fraud within the system is shown on the Welfare Fraud Page.